Ishan27g/noware/README.md

 This timely response from a deployed and live aysnc-service allows testing the service without incurring the queue delays or dropped messages that would normally be present in live and high traffic systems.

-All concepts about the async testing pattern are from this GopherCon talk https://docs.microsoft.com/en-us/events/gophercon-2021/rethinking-how-we-test-our-async-architecture.
+#### All concepts about the async testing pattern are from this GopherCon talk https://docs.microsoft.com/en-us/events/gophercon-2021/rethinking-how-we-test-our-async-architecture.

-- It does not propogate the `context` over http requests, rather a url param is used to indicate `noop`
+- ❌ It does not propogate the `context` over http requests, rather a url param is used to indicate `noop`
-- `Events` are not propogated with the context, which means the test suite is left with the responsibility of building up the action of events it gets back.
+- ❌ `Events` are not propogated with the context, which means the test suite is left with the responsibility of building up the action of events it gets back.

-`noware` propogates the same `context` over http-requests and allows injecting the `action-events` into this context (opentelemetry anyone?), allowing downstream services to extract the previous event and get the expected input, without the test suite having to manipulate anything.
+Building from the concepts, `noware` propogates the same `context` over http-requests and allows injecting the `action-events` into this context (opentelemetry anyone?), This enables downstream services to extract the previous event and get the expected input, without the test suite having to manipulate anything.